pjakiela/ECON379/M4-DD1.md

 <br>

 ### Overview
 This module introduces the **difference-in-differences** identification strategy.
+We review the basic setup and assumptions necessary for the diff-in-diff estimator to provide a valid estimate of causal impacts.
+We also survey some of the seminal early applications of diff-in-diff estimation to social policy.

 _This module includes one reading, four video lectures (approximately 62 minutes total), and an empirical exercise._